By Harriet Scott Palmer, 1939

 About two miles above the great American Falls, we could get the cattle down to drink.
-It so happened that after the yokes of the oxen were removed and the oxen driven into the water, an old headstrong bull plunged into the river and swam across, the rest of the cattle following, except two cows that our man were able to keep back.
+It so happened that after the yokes of the oxen were removed and the oxen were driven into the water, an old headstrong bull plunged into the river and swam across, the rest of the cattle following, except two cows that our man was able to keep back.
 Our company was in great peril.
 My father, generally equal to any emergency, decided that any one or more of the men who were good swimmers, should go above our camp, swim over and drive the cattle back.
-This was attempted by two young men, one of whom swam over first on one of our mares; the other was drowned, and as we, with agonized eyes watched the stream, we saw the white face of our old mare “Sukey” bobbing up and down in the boiling waters.
-She was such a loved old mare that we could not bare to leave her at home in Illinois.
+This was attempted by two young men, one of whom swam over first on one of our mares; the other was drowned, and as we, with agonized eyes, watched the stream, we saw the white face of our old mare “Sukey” bobbing up and down in the boiling waters.
+She was such a loved old mare that we could not bear to leave her at home in Illinois.
 A third man tried and got safely over.
 We could see his naked form over the river among the hot burning rocks.
 It was impossible for him alone to drive the cattle back.
 My father made a mighty effort to get across.
 Then he ordered the calking of one of the wagon beds to make a boat.
 In this, three more paddled over and took some clothing to cover the poor sunburnt men on the rocks — he was over there in that awful predicament for three days; his skin all peeled off, and he nearly lost his mind from his awful experience.
 They got the cattle safely over the river again, but, the two cows that stayed behind ate of something poisonous and died during the night.